vangst/.github/.github/ISSUE_TEMPLATE/bug.md

 Please describe what happened.

-### Severity Level :fire: or :face_with_head_bandage: or :snail:
+### Severity Level: :fire: or :face_with_head_bandage: or :snail:

-### Steps to Reproduce
+### Steps to Reproduce, console errors or screen captures?

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-### Console Errors

 ```
-Pasted console error here please!.
+Paste console error if applicable.
 ```

-### Screen Captures

-If applicable, add screenshots or video to help explain your problem.

 ### Device Settings

 If possible add device information:

  - OS: [e.g. Windows, macOS, iOS]
- - Browser [e.g. Chrome, Safari]
+ - Browser: [e.g. Chrome, Safari]
- - Version [e.g. 23]
+ - Browser Version: [e.g. 23]

-or paste the results from whatismybrowser.com
+or paste the results from [whatismybrowser.com](https://www.whatismybrowser.com)